Eligibility for Open Enrollment and Guaranteed Issue Period

 1. can switch their current Medicare supplement coverage anytime during the year to a different Medicare Supplement Plan to save premium cost

-2. will be required to answer health questions with most companies to switch plans
+2. is required to answer health questions with most companies to switch plans